percona/pmm-doc/docs/setting-up/client/index.md

     where YOURPATH replace with you real path, where you have required access.

-    This command require root permissions.
+    This command require root permissions (if you skipped step above).
     ```sh
     ./install_tarball
     ```